Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 📖 Read the analysis →The Penguin

 Oswald Cobblepot, one of Batman's oldest villains (1941).
 A fallen aristocrat who became an organized crime baron, owner of the famous Iceberg Lounge.
-Recently portrayed by Colin Farrell in the 2024 HBO series.
+Recently played by Colin Farrell in the 2024 HBO series.

 📖 Read the analysis →Catwoman